What Are Game Improvement Irons?

 PXG Iron With Perimeter Weighting

-It’s a simple enough concept - that weight taken out of the middle has to go somewhere to form the cavity, so the perimeter is bulked up.
-Without getting too into the physics of it, the effect of this is that the clubhead is less affected by off-center strikes and there can also be a “trampoline” effect when you hit the dead-center of the clubface.
+Perimeter weighting is a simple enough concept - that weight taken out of the middle has to go somewhere to form the cavity, so the perimeter is bulked up.
+Without getting too into the physics of it, the effect of this is that the clubhead is less affected by off-center strikes and there can also be a trampoline effect when you hit the dead-center of the clubface.

-When that weight is moved to the perimeter, you will see two other common attributes of game improvement irons appear - a thick topline and a thick sole.
+When that weight is moved to the perimeter, you will see two other common attributes appear - a thick topline and a thick sole.
 Naturally, those are two of the perimeters.
 The thick topline is a dead give-away at address that there’s a big cavity hiding back there.
-The thick sole has a functional use of both putting more mass under the strike location, increasing launch and helping players “get the ball up in the air” more easily, as well as usually providing extra “bounce” and sole width to keep the clubhead gliding along the turf more which can save a few MPH on “fat” shots.
+The thick sole has a functional use of both putting more mass under the strike location, increasing launch and helping players get the ball up in the air more easily, as well as usually providing extra bounce and sole width to keep the clubhead gliding along the turf more which can save a few MPH on fat shots.

 RELATED: Best Golf Irons Under $500